-Grade 4 Grade 5 Grade 6 Overall C1.
-Demonstrate an understanding of factors that contribute to healthy Expectations development; C2.
-Demonstrate the ability to apply he ealth knowledge and living skills to make ate actions relating to their personal health and well-being; C3.
-Demonstrate the ability to make co onnections that relate to health and well- urs affect both themselves and others, and how factors i n the world around th em affect their own and others' health and well-being. - Specific 1.5 Use a range C2.3 Demonstrate C1.1 Describe the range of effects Expectations of critical and the ability to apply associated with using cannabis and creative thinking decision-making, other illicit drugs. processes to assertiveness, and C1.2 Identify people and community assist them in refusal skills to resources that can provide support when making deal with dealing with choices or situations connections, pressures involving substance use and addictive planning and pertaining to behaviours. setting goals, alcohol use or C2.4 Use decision-making strategies analysing and other behaviours and skills and an understanding of solving that could later factors influencing drug use to make problems, lead to addiction. safe personal choices about the use of making 00 0 1 1 4 4 drugs such as alcohol, tobacco, and decisions, and C3.3 Identify cannabis. evaluating their personal and C2.6 Make informed decisions that choices in social factors that demonstrate respect for themselves and connection with can affect a others and help to build healthier learning in person's decision relationships, using a variety of living health and to drink alcohol at skills. physical education. different points in his or her life.
-C3.2 Recognize the responsibilities and risks associated with caring for education.
-This of their line. themselves and others and demonstrate an understanding of related safety practices and appropriate procedures for responding to dangerous situations.
-Living Skills 1 2 I Isa adantiva management and co ping skills to help them respond to the Living Skins they participate in physical activities, • • acquire knowledge and skills related to healthy living. in Joinpolonioo, and t acquire interriouge and simile related to , , e effectively, using ver bal or non-verbal means, as appropriate, • they participate in physical activities, - acquire knowledge and skills related to healthy living. and tolated to , , of critical and creative thinking processes to assist them in ing goals, analysing and solving problems, making decisions, and evaluating their choices in connection with and physical educati • : =:::::::g = =::::: 2.
-2. p.
-1. y 2.
-2 2.
-2 2.
-2 2.
-2 2.
-2 2.
-2 2. -
+Grade 4 Grade 5 Grade 6 Overall Expectations C1.
+Demonstrate an understanding of factors that contribute to healthy development; C2.
+Demonstrate the ability to apply health knowledge and living skills to make reasoned decisions and take appropriate actions relating to their personal health and well-being; C3.
+Demonstrate the ability to make connections that relate to health and well-being - how their choices and behaviours affect both themselves and others, and how factors in the world around them affect their own and others' health and well-being.
+Specific Expectations 1.5 Use a range of critical and creative thinking processes to assist them in making connections, planning and setting goals, analysing and solving problems, making decisions, and evaluating their choices in connection with learning in health and physical education.
+C2.3 Demonstrate the ability to apply decision-making, assertiveness, and refusal skills to deal with pressures pertaining to alcohol use or other behaviours that could later lead to addiction.
+C3.3 Identify personal and social factors that can affect a person's decision to drink alcohol at different points in his or her life.
+C1.1 Describe the range of effects associated with using cannabis and other illicit drugs.
+C1.2 Identify people and community resources that can provide support when dealing with choices or situations involving substance use and addictive behaviours.
+C2.4 Use decision-making strategies and skills and an understanding of factors influencing drug use to make safe personal choices about the use of drugs such as alcohol, tobacco, and cannabis.
+C2.6 Make informed decisions that demonstrate respect for themselves and others and help to build healthier relationships, using a variety of living skills.
+C3.2 Recognize the responsibilities and risks associated with caring for themselves and others and demonstrate an understanding of related safety practices and appropriate procedures for responding to dangerous situations.
+Living Skills 1.2 Use adaptive management and coping skills to help them respond to the various challenges they encounter as they participate in physical activities, develop movement competence, and acquire knowledge and skills related to healthy living.
+1.3 Communicate effectively, using verbal or non-verbal means, as appropriate, and interpret information accurately as they participate in physical activities, develop movement competence, and acquire knowledge and skills related to healthy living.
+1.5 Use a range of critical and creative thinking processes to assist them in making connections, planning and setting goals, analysing and solving problems, making decisions, and evaluating their choices in connection with learning in health and physical education.